Anointing of Jesus: Mary of Bethany

+These three accounts all refer to the same woman.

+John 12 names her as Mary, the sister of Martha and Lazarus.

+Matthew and Mark don’t name her, but describe the same event:

 The account in Matthew 26, Mark 14, and John 12 has as its location the city of Bethany.
 In John's gospel the woman is named as Mary the sister of Martha and Lazarus.
 Criticism surrounding the action is directed at Mary for using an expensive ointment which could have been sold and the proceeds given to the poor.
 In the Matthew/Mark/John accounts, Jesus links the anointing with a preparation for his burial as he would be crucified not many days hence.